 While Elden Ring has rightfully received its day in the sun, Dark Souls 3 still has a good bit to offer fans of the franchise.
 While it lacks the polish and gleam of 2019’s Sekiro, there is an exceptional amount of content for players to navigate and endless replayability once they engage in the mechanics.

 #4: Darkest Dungeon

-- Striking hand-drawn gothic crow quill art style
+- Hand-drawn gothic art style

 This brutal rogue-lite asks the player to prepare to invest and sacrifice.
 Darkest Dungeon is an unforgiving game by all measures, but one where every run doesn’t play exactly the same.
 Players will manage a team of adventurers and their sanity as they plunge into catacombs, nightmarish tombs, and other places where more sane heroes don’t venture.